Importance sampling squared for Bayesian inference in latent variable models: Applications

-The results show that the relative estimated MC variances are on average close to their theoretical values, even though there is a large degree of variability in the estimates across the parameters (especially for higher values of $\sigma^2$).
-The estimated time normalized variance are approximately consistent with the theoretical predictions for the optimal precision of the log-likelihood estimates.

-\subsubsection{Posterior Analysis}
+\subsubsection{Posterior analysis}

-Table \ref{tab:posterior} presents estimates of selected posterior distribution statistics estimated by the IS$^2$ method under the optimal schemes (targeting $\sigma^2=0.17$ for the MIXL model and $\sigma^2=1$ for the GMNL model).
+Table \ref{tab:posterior} presents selected posterior statistics estimated by the IS$^2$ method under the optimal schemes (targeting $\sigma^2_\text{opt}=0.17$ for the MIXL model and $\sigma^2_\text{opt}=1$ for the GMNL model).
 We estimated the posterior distribution using $M=50,000$ importance samples for the parameters.
 We also estimated the Monte Carlo standard errors by bootstrapping the importance samples.
 We highlight two results.
-The Monte Carlo standard errors are low in all cases, illustrating the high efficiency of the IS$^2$ method for carrying out Bayesian inference for these two models.
-The estimates of the log of the marginal likelihood allows us to calculate a Bayes factor of approximately 20 for the GMNL model over the MIXL model, so that our analysis provides strong evidence in favor of scale heterogeneity for this dataset.
-Figures \ref{fig:posterior1} and \ref{fig:posterior2} present the kernel smoothing density estimates of the marginal posteriors for the GMNL model.
+The MC standard errors are low in all cases, illustrating the high efficiency of the IS$^2$ method for carrying out Bayesian inference for these two models.
+The estimates of the log of the marginal likelihood allow us to calculate a Bayes factor of approximately 20 for the GMNL model over the MIXL model, so that there is some evidence to suggest the presence of scale heterogeneity for this dataset.